Irtza/Keras_model_compression/report.md

-# Implementation of Logit Regression in Keras and experiments to investigate the affect of number of parameters in Model.
+## Implementation of Logit Regression in Keras

+Experiments and thoughts to investigate the affect of number of parameters in Model.

 ### MNIST Model Evaluation